eProsima/DDS-Router/docs/rst/user_manual/participants/wan.rst

 WAN Participant
 ###############

-This type of :term:`Participant` refers to a :term:`Discovery Server` :term:`DomainParticipant` that communicates with other **WAN** Participants in different networks.
+This type of :term:`Participant` refers to a :term:`Initial Peers` :term:`DomainParticipant` that communicates with other **WAN** Participants in different networks.
 This Participant will work as bridge for every Participant working locally in the LAN and any other LAN that has a |ddsrouter| with an active WAN Participant.